Resolving invoice disputes is like dancing on thin ice. One wrong move and you can lose the payment forever.

 Although you can file a lawsuit without hiring a lawyer, it is not recommended.
-The lawyer will charge you his/her legal fees but make sure that all the legal steps are strictly followed so that your case is not rejected based on a technicality.
+The lawyer will charge you his/her legal documents’ fees but make sure that all the legal advice and steps are strictly followed so that your case is not rejected based on a technicality.

 Before using the customer, ensure you go through the contract thoroughly and check for the supporting document.

-And mail a written notice to the customer to notify them that they have passed the due date (X) many calendar days ago.
-And allow them the time limit mentioned in the contract to fix the mistake.
+Make an email communication to the customer and notify them that they have passed the due date (X) many calendar days ago.
+And allow them the payment duration limit mentioned in the contract to fix the mistake.